AndyNotfound/MovieCatalogue/README.md

 NOTE: I staged this project into two different section, this one, and <a href="https://github.com/AndyNotfound/MovieCatalogueTest.git">MovieCatalogueTest</a> check it in accordance.

-In this stage, I created the UI layout, routing, components, Service worker, Indexed DB, and etc. The automation test script, CI/CD configuration, and optimization are not included in this stage.
+In this stage, I created the UI layout, routing, components, Service worker, Indexed DB, Web Push Notification, Caching, App Shell, and etc.

 <h3>Key Points</h3>
 <details>